-Hypocrisy: Claiming to have moral values or beliefs which do not necessarily align or match to one's own behavior.
+Hypocrisy: Claiming to have moral values or beliefs which do not necessarily align with or match one's own behavior.

-Example: A teacher who states that she believes Reality Television is the road to ruin for American society, auditions and appears on the Real Housewives of OC.
+Example: A teacher who states that she believes reality television is the road to ruin for American society, auditions and appears on the Real Housewives of OC.

-1. Write down your own example of hypocrisy that you have witnessed: 2.
-Now, thinking about your Pilgrim from the Canterbury Tales, what is the expected behavior of this character in the medieval society?
-3. Does your character behave as is expected (according to your description above)?
-If so, explain how this true.
-If not, explain what s/he does differently from expectations.
-For example, the Knight should be honorable, chivalrous and brave.

-purse or satchel (many were carried by the pilgrims in the Middle Ages) which contained a silver coin (quite a large sum to any of our pilgrims), papers giving the bearer a large allotment of land and ownership contracts for several young ponies) would he/she A) Announce he had found the purse and search to find it's owner B) Take the coin and then search to find the owner of the purse C) Stash the entire purse away in his saddlebag and never say a word D) Use the coin to pay for a meal at the next pub for all the pilgrims E) Leave the purse where he/she found it F) Give the purse to the next poor person that he/she meets G) Give the purse to the Host and let him deal with it Once you decide what your pilgrim would do, write your reasoning in the space below and determine whether or not your pilgrim is a HYPOCRITE based on your choice.
+1. Write down your own exa mple of hypocri sy that you ha ve witnessed. · · · · · · · · · · · · · · · · · · · 2.
+Now, thinking about your behavior of this character in i Γales, what is the e expected 3.
+Does your character behaveso, explain how this is true.
+If For example, the Knight shows If not, explain ho ow s/he behave es differently tha purse or satchel (many were carried by the pilgrims in the Middle Ages) which contained a silver coin (quite a large sum to any of our pilgrims), papers giving the bearer a large allotment of land and ownership contracts for several young ponies), which of the following actions would s/he take?
+A) Announce s/he had found the purse and search to find its owner B) Take the coin and then search to find the owner of the purse C) Stash the entire purse away in his/her saddlebag and never say a word D) Use the coin to pay for a meal at the next pub for all the pilgrims E) Leave the purse where s/he found it F) Give the purse to the next poor person that s/he meets G) Give the purse to the Host and let him deal with it Once you decide what your pilgrim would do, write your reasoning in the space below and determine whether or not your pilgrim is a HYPOCRITE, based on your choice.